LATEST NEWS

 A Few More Jobs Done

-DOUBLE DOORS SECURITY Both the main entrance doors and the external doors to storeroom 1 have been left insecure during the past two weeks.
-The problem occurs when BOTH the doors are opened and the person locking up forgets to re-engage the recessed shootbolts on the secondary door (that's the one that doesn't get used much.).
-Do please ensure that those bolts are re-engaged, because without them in place the doors are insecure and we're not uninsured.
+DOUBLE DOORS SECURITY Both the main entrance doors and the external doors to storeroom 1 have been left unsecured recently.
+The problem occurs when BOTH the front doors are opened and the person locking up forgets to re-engage the recessed shootbolts on the secondary door (that's the one that doesn't get used much).
+Do please ensure that those bolts are re-engaged, because without them in place the doors are unsecure and we're not insured.
 Many thanks.

 STORAGE OF CHAIRS AND TABLES There's a photograph on the internal door to Storeroom 1 showing you how to stack the chairs and tables when putting them back.
 You'll see that it's one row of chairs with a maximum of 6 chairs in a stack.
 The rest go into Storeroom 2.
 For some odd reason we end up with two rows, 8 and 4 in a stack, not enough chairs or too many!
 This causes obstruction in already crowded Storerooms, which we've then got to sort out.
 This probably happens because lots of people very kindly help out at the end of an event and simply do their thing to get the job done quickly.
 We would politely ask that the hirer checks the 'putting away' has been done properly before locking up.
 Many thanks.